kareemrogers-coder/Frontend_miniproject_personal_portfolio_update/readme.md

     <footer>
     <h4 class="mini_bio" align="center" >
-        Embark with us on a mystical journey to explore the Sorcerer Supreme himself Dr. Stephen Strange.
-We will navigate the socercer supreme Bio, resume, Testimonials and Recommendation from his enemies and allies, along with a contact page if you require his services.
+        Embark with us on a mystical journey to explore the Sorcerer Supreme himself.....
     </h4>
     </footer>
 </body>